priyanshul-govil/standard/COMMITS.md

 ### What is good?

 1. A good commit message is detailed.
 2. It focusses on the why more than the what or the how.
 What do you do is tracked by Git already.
-How do you do it is visible to the reader in your code already.
+How do you do it is visible to the reader of your code already.

 ### Use the editor method to write commits